vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

 * `losses/alpha`: $\alpha$ coefficient for *entropy regularization* of the policy.

 * `losses/alpha_loss`: In the policy's objective defined above, the coefficient of the _entropy bonus_ $\alpha$ is kept fixed all across the training.
-As suggested by the authors in Section 5 of the [_Soft Actor Critic And Applications_](https://arxiv.org/abs/1812.05905) paper, the original purpose of augmenting the standard reward with the entropy of the policy is to *encourage exploration* of not well enough explored states (thus high entropy).
+As suggested by the authors in Section 5 of the [_Soft Actor-Critic And Applications_](https://arxiv.org/abs/1812.05905) paper, the original purpose of augmenting the standard reward with the entropy of the policy is to *encourage exploration* of not well enough explored states (thus high entropy).
-Conversely, for states where the policy has already learned a near-optimal policy, it would be preferable to reduce the entropy bonus of the policy, so that it does not _become sub-optimal due to entropy maximization incentive_.
+Conversely, for states where the policy has already learned a near-optimal policy, it would be preferable to reduce the entropy bonus of the policy, so that it does not _become sub-optimal due to the entropy maximization incentive_.

-Therefore, having a fixed value for $\alpha$ does not fit this desiderata of matching the entropy bonus with the knowledge of the policy at an arbitrary state during its training.
+Therefore, having a fixed value for $\alpha$ does not fit this desideratum of matching the entropy bonus with the knowledge of the policy at an arbitrary state during its training.

 To mitigate this, the authors proposed a method to dynamically adjust $\alpha$ as the policy is trained, which is as follows: